sourcemeta/learnjsonschema.com/content/2020-12/validation/required.markdown

   },
   "required": [ "name", "age", "name" ]
 }
-// Schema with duplicate values in the required list is invalid.
+// Schema with duplicate items in the required list is invalid.
 {{</schema>}}